 Having grown up with a restaurateur father, business administration senior David Bartolomucci and older brother Raymond Bartolomucci know the restaurant industry like the back of their spatulas.

-The brothers recognized the demand for a digitized marketplace that makes repairs easy for restaurants and with the help of the SLO HotHouse, they co-founded Roopairs.
+The brothers recognized the demand for a digitized marketplace that makes repairs easy for restaurants, so, with the help of the SLO HotHouse, they co-founded Roopairs.

 Roopairs, a play on kangaroos and the word ‘repair’, is a fully responsive web platform that helps restaurants manage their equipment.
 The platform is accessible from any device with the capability of connecting restaurant managers with service providers.